AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Dataset.rst

     :align: center

-Data Accessing
+Data accessing
 --------------

-We connect data APIs of different platforms and unify them in the FinRL-­Meta data processor.
+We connect data APIs of different platforms and unify them in a FinRL-Meta data processor.
 Users can access data from various sources given the start date, end date, stock list, time frequency, and so on.

 Data Cleaning
 --------------